 Rooms ► View all

-Double room sleeps up to 3 adults and 1 child or 2 adults and 2 children - can be sold as single.
-Room also has a sofa, ceiling fan, radio clock, liquor dispenser, iron and ironing board.
-Wi-Fi is available at a charge.
+These spacious double rooms with their classic feel and warm toned soft furnishings can sleep up to three adults and one child or two adults and two children up to 12 years or they can be sold as a single.
+There's a sofa, a ceiling fan, liquor dispenser, iron and ironing board, plus Wi-Fi at a charge.

 TripAdvisor Reviews Show more reviews »